 However, where you have given us permission to contact you, we may pass on your information to external service providers to contact you on our behalf.
 This would be audiologists for example or occasionally manufacturers.

 To let you know about products or services that we believe would be of interest to you

 How will we contact you?

 We will contact you regarding your quote or purchase.
-We will also contact you with information on advancements in hearing aid technology or developments.
-If you wish us to stop contacting you completely you can request this by contacting our customer care team on [email protected] or calling 0800 313 4304.
+We will also contact you with information on advancements in hearing aid technology or related developments.
+We may contact you by phone/email or post.
+If you wish us to stop contacting you completely you can request this by contacting our customer care team on email@example.com or calling 0800 313 4304.

 How we use your debit or credit card information

 We take payments in person or over the phone.
 We do not collect this data over the internet or email.
 We are PCI compliant and use Payment Card Industry compliant providers to handle the transactions.
 We do not store any payment data, once the payment has gone through all information is immediately destroyed.